-When I double-click an application icon a message such as 'You must insert the application CD into your CD-ROM drive' appears and the software does not start.
+When I double-click an application icon a message such as 'You must insert the Application Disc into your CD-ROM drive' appears and the software does not start.

-- □ Some titles require specific files that are located on the application CD-ROM.
-Insert the disc and try starting the program again. - Make sure you place the disc in the tray with the label side facing up.
+- Some titles require specific files that are located on the Application Disc.
+Insert the disc and try starting the program again. - □ Make sure you place the disc in the tray with the label side facing up.